AlejandroHzdClr/1stProyect/Proyecto 3 - Final/Readme.txt

 🛠 Technologies Used:

 Front-End: HTML, CSS, JavaScript
-Logic Handling: JavaScript for event handling and DOM manipulation to manage seat reservations 💡 Why This Project?
+Logic Handling: JavaScript for event handling and DOM manipulation to manage seat reservations and with localStorage to save the seats.

+💡 Why This Project?
 This project demonstrates how user interaction can be seamlessly integrated into a web application with simple yet effective design and functionality.
 It highlights my skills in JavaScript event handling, dynamic content updates, and creating an engaging user experience.